Forwarding logs to ElasticSearch and OpenSearch with Collectord

 In our example, we have configured an nginx pod running.

-First, considering that we will extract some additional fields, we will create a new data stream called logs-nginx-web.
-To do that first we will download the default index templated created by Collectord and add additional fields.
+To do that, first we will download the default index template created by Collectord and add additional fields.

 curl -k -u elastic:elastic https://localhost:9200/_index_template/logs-collectord-5.20.400 | jq '.index_templates[].index_template' > default.json